-2 II.
+II.
 Curricular Integration in Human Sciences

 Although by no means a novelty, the integrated curriculum can still be considered an innovative trend in relation to the educational standards prevalent in the country.
 Since it sees training for work as an "educational principle" that also prepares students for insertion in the market, curricular integration was a privileged model for the organization of technical education in the expansion of the Federal Network of Professional, Scientific and Technological Education, since 2008.
-Recently, with the Reforma do Ensino Médio -High School Reform (Law no 13.415/2017), there was a curricular restructuring contemplating the Common National Curricular Base (BNCC) 3 Some obstacles still stand before managers and teachers so that curricular integration can be carried out, such as the unavailability of adequate hours for collective planning and the lack of training for integrated work in undergraduate courses, as well as continuous training for education professionals.
-Adriano Larentes da Silva (2014, p.
-16), points out that the realization of this integration faced many challenges and disputes, such as the need to make a complex and contradictory journey, breaking with the Pedagogy of Competences and investing in the educators training in and the adoption of one of the five possible training itineraries, among which the training technical and professional.
-Thus, the curricular integration developed in the federal institutions of professional and technological education provides a large and diversified set of experiences that can contribute to public schools that adopt the New High School Model, with general training and technical training focused on performance citizenship and work activity, aiming at an emancipatory education. a way to create conditions for changes in curriculum design and pedagogical practice.
+Recently, with the Reforma do Ensino Médio - High School Reform (Law no 13.415/2017), there was a curricular restructuring contemplating the Common National Curricular Base (BNCC) and the adoption of one of the five possible training itineraries, among which the training technical and professional.
+Thus, the curricular integration developed in the federal institutions of professional and technological education provides a large and diversified set of experiences that can contribute to public schools that adopt the New High School Model, with general training and technical training focused on performance citizenship and work activity, aiming at an emancipatory education.